 More than anything, you get the impression that the film was regarded as an opportunity for many of those involved to bid farewell to the series.
 Jennifer Lawrence’s Mystique is killed off, presumably because Lawrence is now an A-list name and has grown out of constantly being outfitted in a blue makeup.
 And then there is the end – where you cannot help but be reminded of the killing off of Professor Xavier in The Last Stand – which seems there as James McAvoy’s opportunity to bid farewell to the series.
 In both cases, it is the characters getting fates that run quite contrary to their comic-book counterparts.

-More than that, this also adds to the frustratingly convoluted and contradictory continuity of the X-Men films.
-Dark Phoenix takes place in 1992 and makes no real sense in relation to the other X-Men films, which all have Mystique and Jean Grey and alive and Professor Xavier still in charge by 2000 and into the future of Days of Future Past.
-It seems a series interested only in creating each adventure as a self-contained entity that frequently blatantly ignores what has gone before, the upshot of which is that audiences have ceased to care by this point.
+This also adds to the frustratingly convoluted and frequently contradictory continuity of the X-Men films.
+Dark Phoenix takes place in 1992 and makes no real sense in relation to the other X-Men films, which all have Mystique and Jean Grey alive and Professor Xavier still in charge by 2000 and into the future that we see in Days of Future Past.
+It seems a series interested only in creating each adventure as a self-contained entity that often blatantly ignores what has gone before, the upshot of which is that audiences have ceased to care by this point.